 Four of the six designers completed all steps of the HRA within 1 month.
 The other 2 were unable to complete the HRA before the focus group session due to time limitations (n=1) and fear of the needles used to collect the blood sample (n=1).
-Both designers, however, did complete all steps in the HRA; however, they did not receive their own risk profile and recommendations but received a fictitious health risk profile and fictitious health recommendations instead to be able to complete the evaluation.
+Both designers, however, did complete all steps in the HRA; however, they did not receive their own risk profile and recommendations but received a fictitious health risk profile and fictitious health recommendations.
 The designers' focus group session lasted around 3.5 hours.